bleaktwig/yuadrem-wiki/docs/geography/westlands.md

 <!-- INTRODUCTION ------------------------------------------------------------->
 The Westlands stretch up to the Sulfur Lake to the north, the Ichor Mountains to the east, and the Drejek jungle to the west.
 A variety of biomes define this region, all assailed by hot tropical temperatures.
-Before The Penance<!-- TODO.
-Link. -->, the region was heavily populated by [irds](../kins/hume.md#ird-culture) and [barkskins](../kins/barkskin.md).
+Before the [Penance](../history.md#age-of-spring), the region was heavily populated by [irds](../kins/hume.md#ird-culture) and [barkskins](../kins/barkskin.md).
 Three empires rose in the region: Hulnar<!-- TODO.
 Link. -->, Jenkash<!-- TODO.
 Link. -->, and Gannag<!-- TODO.
 Link. -->.
-All are thought to have fallen in The Penance, as no contact has been established with them since.
+All are thought to have fallen in he Penance, as no contact has been established with them since.

 <!-- GEOGRAPHY ---------------------------------------------------------------->
 ## Geography